sigasi/sigasi_insights/content/manual/rules/check-header-comment.md

 ---
-title: Check header comment
+title: Check Header Comment
 ---

 Sigasi Studio can check that the **header comment** matches a specified pattern.
-A **header comment** is the comment that starts at the first character of your file (*no leading whitespace*).
+A **header comment** is a comment that starts at the first character of your file (*no leading whitespace*).

 The check can be enabled in **Preferences > Sigasi > VHDL > Naming conventions**.
 The pattern can be set on the same page.
 More information on file header comment checking is available [here](/manual/linting/#naming-conventions).